Leverpool History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Leverpool research.
 Another 86 words (6 lines of text) covering the years 1521, 1577, 1551 and 1553 are included under the topic Early Leverpool History in all our PDF Extended History products and printed products wherever possible.

 Leverpool Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Leverpool has been spelled many different ways, including Lever, Leaver, Leyver and others.

 Early Notables of the Leverpool family (pre 1700)

 Another 39 words (3 lines of text) are included under the topic Early Leverpool Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Leverpools to arrive in North America: Ashton Lever and James Lever, who settled in Maryland in 1775; Adam, James, John, Lawrence, and William Lever, who all arrived in Philadelphia between 1840 and 1860.